codecop/javaclass-rb/Readme.txt

 Ruby for all kind of stuff, just for fun.
 Recently I needed some Java class analysis and happened to write it with Ruby.
 As I am a puritan, I did not want to call javap from my script, so I started disassembling the class files, which might be the the base for some serious static code analysis tools.
+(I started adding methods to that end...)

 == Install